alipay/YiJian-Community/README.md

 For more examples, please refer to the **examples** folder.

 ### Advanced Features
-For more comprehensive and accurate or customized evaluations, please apply to use the [YiJian-Professional](https://acta.alipay.com/detect/security).
+For more comprehensive and accurate or customized evaluations, please apply to use [YiJian-Professional](https://acta.alipay.com/detect/security).

 ## Important Notices
 ### 🗓 July 2024
 - YiJian-Community is open-sourced!

 ## Contribution
-The development of large models is unstoppable, and safety for large models is essential.
+The development of large models is unstoppable, and ensuring their safety is essential.
 We look forward to more people joining us to build the YiJian open-source ecosystem together, ensuring the security and safety of large models and artificial intelligence.

 ## Contact Us
 Under construction, stay tuned!